- 9th Grade Team

 Learn to operate tools and machines with safety and skill, manufacturing and carpentry techniques, etc. that can be applied to the real world in real careers.

-Operate software for computers that is used in the engineering fields to design and output real drawings that manufacturers, carpenters, part makers, etc. would use to create a real product.
+Operate software for computers that are used in the engineering fields to design and output real drawings that manufacturers, carpenters, part makers, etc. would use to create a real product.

 Understand how businesses operate as a consumer, manager, or business owner.